Written by Liam (with a little help from Aoife)

 He pointed suspiciously.
 ‘That thing there.’

-Our mouths dropped open in shock.
+I felt a knot in my tummy.
 Aoife whispered to me, ‘We have to save him.’

 Our Dad, an amazing cook, the man who could even make vegetables taste good, was pointing at the oven.